-- Have a university degree (minimum 3 years of study);
+- Have a university degree or equivalent (minimum 3 years of study);

 - Have a very good knowledge of English language;

-- Have a very good knowledge of a second language - for EU nationals, this must be an EU official language.
+- Have a good knowledge of a second EU official language (other than the mother tongue);

-Traineeships will be offered in priority to applicants who have not already been a trainee in a European institution or body.
+Traineeships will be offered in priority to applicants who have not already been a trainee in a European institution, agency or body.

 What do we offer?